 Resale and Royalties

-• Price appreciation tied to artist reputation growth
+- Price appreciation is tied to artist reputation growth over time

 The Art Angle